Get-It-Done-403/Get-It-Done/reports/weekly-status-report-7.md

 #### Project Meeting Agenda:
 * Go over the peer reviews given to us.
+* Go over final goals before final release

 ### Plans and Goals:
-* Fix Delete Function for google Calendar
+* Fix Delete/Edit Function for google Calendar
 * Post web app on firebase hosting for final release
-*
+* Complete all changes to code base by Saturday
+* Work on presentation and demo on Sunday and Monday